HankB-o-t/PC_DESTROYER/README.md

 # PC_DESTROYER

-The most destructive .bat file in the world, open the Destroyer.bat
+The most destructive .bat file in the world, open the Destroyer.bat and you will need to restart your pc